PlayCover/PlayBook/PlayBook/src/keymapping/using_making_keymaps.md

 ## Using Keymapping

 Once you've finished importing or creating your keymap, you can toggle it on or off by pressing the `option ⌥` key.
-Turning on keymapping will hide your cursor but you can still switch between other apps you have open using trackpad gestures or keyboard shortcuts.
+Turning on keymapping will lock the cursor to the app window, but you can still switch to other apps you have open using trackpad gestures or keyboard shortcuts.

 ## Creating & Editing Keymaps